Gogistics/prjPGRoutingDemo/README.md

    geo_test=# UPDATE edges_noded SET time = CASE type WHEN 'primary' THEN distance / 60 WHEN 'secondary' THEN distance / 45 WHEN 'unclassified' THEN -1 WHEN 'footway' THEN -1 WHEN 'track' THEN distance  / 20 WHEN 'motorway' THEN distance / 70 WHEN 'proposed' THEN -1 WHEN 'abandoned' THEN -1 WHEN 'tertiary' THEN distance / 45 WHEN 'trunk' THEN distance / 60 WHEN 'tertiary_link' THEN distance / 40 WHEN 'raceway' THEN distance / 100 WHEN 'motorway_link' THEN distance / 70 WHEN 'steps' THEN -1 WHEN 'pedestrian' THEN -1 WHEN 'bridleway' THEN distance / 10 WHEN 'secondary_link' THEN distance / 45 WHEN 'primary_link' THEN distance / 60 WHEN 'platform' THEN -1 WHEN 'service' THEN distance / 30 WHEN 'cycleway' THEN distance / 20 WHEN 'trunk_link' THEN distance / 60 WHEN 'living_street' THEN distance / 5 WHEN 'path' THEN distance / 5 WHEN 'residential' THEN distance / 25 WHEN 'corridor' THEN -1 WHEN 'road' THEN distance / 35 WHEN 'construction' THEN -1 ELSE distance / 10 END;
    ```

-   Test whether the routing works by pgr_dijkstra function
+   Test whether the routing works by **pgr_dijkstra** function

    ```
-   geo_test=# SELECT id1 AS vertex, id2 AS edge, cost FROM pgr_dijkstra('SELECT id::INT4, source::INT4, target::INT4, time AS cost FROM edges_noded', 500, 300, false, false) ORDER BY seq;
+   geo_test=# SELECT id1 AS vertex, id2 AS edge, cost FROM pgr_dijkstra('SELECT id::INT4, source::INT4, target::INT4, time AS cost FROM edges_noded', 500, 300, false, false) ORDER BY time;

-   geo_test=# SELECT id1 AS vertex, id2 AS edge, cost FROM pgr_dijkstra('SELECT id::INT4, source::INT4, target::INT4, time AS cost, CASE oneway WHEN ''yes'' THEN -1 ELSE time END AS reverse_cost FROM edges_noded', 500, 300, true, true) ORDER BY seq;
+   geo_test=# SELECT id1 AS vertex, id2 AS edge, cost FROM pgr_dijkstra('SELECT id::INT4, source::INT4, target::INT4, time AS cost, CASE oneway WHEN ''yes'' THEN -1 ELSE time END AS reverse_cost FROM edges_noded', 500, 300, true, true) ORDER BY time;

    geo_test=# SELECT e.old_id AS id, e.name, e.type, e.oneway, sum(e.time) AS time, sum(e.distance) AS distance FROM pgr_dijkstra('SELECT id::INT4, source::INT4, target::INT4, time AS cost, CASE oneway WHEN ''yes'' THEN -1 ELSE time END AS reverse_cost FROM edges_noded', 500, 300, true, true) AS r, edges_noded AS e WHERE r.id2 = e.id GROUP BY e.old_id, e.name, e.type, e.oneway ORDER BY time;
    ```